 Attendance: I take roll in this class to help me learn your names.
 I also do some activity for points each class.
 Usually it is some sort of in-class practice where you demonstrate the ability to do something we have been talking about.
 These generally occur during the last half of the class hour.
 In the past I have given points for attendance, but I no longer do that because I am giving points for the in-class practices.
 On some days I may not have time for a practice.
 In that case I give full practice points to everyone that is in attendance.
-Missing and unnoticed persons get zeros.
+Missing and unnoticed persons get zeros, so be sure to alert me after class if you came in late.